lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 ```

 `@script`
-Now, let's get to exploring the data!
+Let's practice on the dataset!